sourceduty/Sourceduty_OS/README.md

 Minimizing costs further for an OS development project like Quantive OS can be achieved through several strategic approaches.
 Utilizing open-source tools and platforms can significantly reduce software licensing fees.
 Additionally, adopting a lean development approach, where features are developed incrementally based on priority and user feedback, can help in reducing initial investment and focusing on high-impact functionalities.
 By leveraging remote or freelance talent, the project can also cut down on long-term labor costs and overheads associated with physical office spaces.
 With these strategies, the lower end of the cost spectrum could potentially be brought down to around $200,000 to $300,000 USD, depending on the efficiency of resource use and management throughout the project lifecycle.

+If Linux was funded traditionally, the cost of developing this OS from 1991 to 1995 might have been around $3.5 million.
+This is a very rough estimate and doesn't take into account the exponential growth in contributions or the varying levels of expertise and time commitment of the developers.

 #
 ### Shortbar